 In the FortiWeb HA pair that protects the server pool, you have enabled Session Management so that the active appliance (FortiWeb A) also adds its own cookie to the HTTP response from Magento.
 The HTTP response therefore contains 2 cookies:

 - FortiWeb’s session cookie

 The next request from the client echoes both cookies.
 It is for an authorized URL, so FortiWeb A permits the website to respond.

 Let’s say you then update FortiWeb A’s firmware.
 During the update, the standby appliance (FortiWeb B) briefly assumes the role of the active appliance while FortiWeb A is applying the update and rebooting (e.g., a failover occurs).

 After the failover, FortiWeb B would receive the next HTTP request in the session.
 Because it was previously the standby when the client initiated the session, and FortiWeb session tables are not synchronized, FortiWeb B has no knowledge of the FortiWeb session cookie in this request.

+As a result, it cannot enforce sequence-specific features such as page order, since it does not know the session history.
 However, a FortiWeb session cookie is present.
 Therefore FortiWeb B would permit the new request (assuming that it has no policy violations).

 |Since web application sessions are not the same as FortiWeb sessions, Magento sessions continue and are unaffected by the failover.|